ttarnowski/typescript-sandbox/README.md

 Once you opened the project you can edit the code in `src/index.ts` file.

-# How to run my code
+# How to run the code

 For Visual Studio Code:
 1. From the menu on the top go to `Terminal` -> `New Terminal`.